Trail Blazers vs. Warriors Player Props Betting Odds

-Stephen Curry is one of the top players with prop bets available when the Golden State Warriors and the Portland Trail Blazers square off at Moda Center on Sunday (with opening tip at 9:00 PM ET).
+Player prop bet options for Jerami Grant and others are listed when the Golden State Warriors host the Portland Trail Blazers at Chase Center on Saturday at 8:30 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!